 Ideally, you would have social media icons display on every page of your WordPress site.
 If they’re not already there, be sure to place them on your ecommerce product pages–with a particular focus on platforms that are image-friendly.
 This means Pinterest, Instagram, Facebook, and maybe even Twitter.
 This will give your customers an easy way to share their favorite products with others.

 If the product description is where you briefly discuss the value of your product, then the product features is where you can get into more technical details.
 Sizing specifications, care and maintenance instructions, assembly requirements, pieces included, and so on should be placed within this below-the-fold section.
 If you have a lot of ground to cover, use tabs to consolidate the information into a single space and keep your customers from having to scroll too far.

 13. Related Products

-Once you’re done designing your ecommerce product pages with the above elements, don’t forget to use WordPress plugins to optimize the performance of them.
-Even if your pages look great and you nail the perfect layout, if your pages take too long to load or visitors see a security warning, it could cost you.
-So, if you don’t have them installed on your site already, be sure you have a performance optimization plugin like Hummingbird and a security plugin like Defender in place.
+Once you’re done designing your ecommerce product pages with the above elements, don’t forget to use WordPress plugins to optimize their performance.
+Even if your pages look great and you nail the perfect layout, if pages take too long to load or visitors see a security warning, it could cost you.
+So, if you don’t have these installed on your site already, be sure to have a performance optimization plugin like Hummingbird and a security plugin like Defender in place.

-Of course, once you’ve established your ecommerce product page design using this method, feel free to A/B test it and see if perhaps there are other elements or layouts your visitors would be more receptive to.
-To start, though, I think the Amazon model is a smart choice.
-It keeps the details of your products in a logical order, keeps pages to a manageable length, and ensures a consistent structure across your site.
+Of course, once you’ve established your ecommerce product page design using this method, make sure to A/B test it and see if perhaps there are other elements or layouts your visitors would be more receptive to.
+I think the Amazon model is a smart choice to begin with.
+It keeps the details of your products in logical order, keeps pages to a manageable length, and ensures a consistent structure across your site.